Danyerusama/DYR_CustomMessage/README.md

-# DYR_IdleVideoTitle Plugin for RPG Maker MV
+# DYR_CustomMessage Plugin for RPG Maker MV

-This plugin allows you to automatically play a video after a certain idle time in the title menu screen.
+The **DYR_CustomMessage** plugin empowers you to provide engaging interactions with treasure events in your RPG Maker MV game.
+Display customized messages and items to players when they interact with treasure objects, enriching their experience and adding depth to your game world.

 ## View Code and Download File